Anne Jenkin, Baroness Jenkin of Kennington: Political career

 In 2021, perceiving a conflict between rights of "trans-women and those of women and girls", Jenkin dissociated herself from recent stances of Stonewall, a charity she had previously supported, and declared herself "gender critical".
 In 2022, The Daily Telegraph reported that, with fellow "gender critical" parliamentarians Rosie Duffield and Joanna Cherry she was setting up a cross-party "biology policy unit", "to help ensure policies across the public sector that are based on gender identity theory are documented and scrutinised".
+In 2023, she criticized the Lord Chancellor's decision to recognize Matilda Simon, a transgender woman, as the 3rd Baron Simon of Wythenshawe.

 Other roles

-Jenkin is a Trustee of Waste & Resources Action Programme, Cool Earth and Feeding Britain.
-She was previously a Trustee of UNICEF UK.

 In 2016, Jenkin became founding chancellor of Writtle University College, on its achieving university college status.
 The college is in Essex and specialises in agricultural and horticultural courses.

 In 2017, Jenkin was chair of the Centre for Social Justice Off the Scales working group on childhood obesity in England.

 Personal life

-Since 1988 she has been married to the Conservative Member of Parliament Bernard Jenkin, whose father was the Conservative life peer The Lord Jenkin of Roding.
+Since 1988 she has been married to the Conservative Member of Parliament Sir Bernard Jenkin, whose father was the Conservative life peer The Lord Jenkin of Roding.
 Jenkin and her husband have two sons.